mapanet/NSE/docs/04_NSE_Intersections.md

 SELECT *
 FROM Boundaries
 WHERE Layer = 6
-  AND NSE_TOTAL > 0
+  AND DWELLINGS_TOTAL > 0
   AND NSE_SCORE IS NULL;

--- Colonias with no population should not have NSE assigned -- Must return ~13859 that didn't have NSE_TOTAL and NSE values SELECT
+-- Colonias with no population should not have NSE assigned -- Must return ~13859 that didn't have DWELLINGS_TOTAL and NSE values SELECT
  State,
  Municipality,